USS John Adams (1799): First Barbary War

+On 17 March, 1805 the Secretary of the Navy gave Chauncey permission to take a requested furlough.
+Master Commandant John Shaw assumed command at Noon 16 April, 1805.

-Three months later she sailed for New York with Commodore Preble, arriving 26 February 1805.
-After a third Mediterranean cruise from May to November, she was laid up in ordinary.
-In service she had been considered a poor sailer; between 1807 and 1809 her forecastle and quarterdeck were removed and she was re-rated as (depending on the source) either a corvette or a sloop-of-war.
+On her next Mediterranean supply run, May to November, she transported apx.
+500 sailors as replacements for crews who's enlistments had expired or were about to.
+She escorted a number of gunboats, but they were separated in a storm.
+She arrived at Gibraltar 15 June, 1805.
+On 30 July she was with the U.S. fleet at Tunis.
+In service she had been considered a poor sailor; between 1807 and 1809 her forecastle and quarterdeck were removed and she was re-rated as (depending on the source) either a corvette or a sloop-of-war.

 War of 1812

 The outbreak of the War of 1812 found her undergoing repairs at Boston whence she was hurried to New York to have the work completed.
 There the British blockade and a critical shortage of seamen kept her in a laid-up status until early 1814.
 She finally sailed under a flag of truce carrying peace commissioners Henry Clay and Jonathan Russell to Europe and arrived Wargo Island, Norway, 14 April.
 She returned to the United States 5 September bringing dispatches from the American commissioners the Treaty of Ghent that would end the war towards the end of the year.